QCaudron/psrg_qso_party/index.md

 | July 24, 2022 | 17:02 | KD7DK    | Doug | -7  | 20m  | FT8  |
 | July 29, 2022 | 08:51 | K2RNA    | Ryan | 559 | 30m  | CW   |

 To make it easier to tally points and merge everyone’s logs, please use a spreadsheet for logging.
 You’re very welcome to use any logger program you prefer, if it can output to CSV or Excel formats.
+You are welcome to copy [this log template](https://docs.google.com/spreadsheets/d/1n13bcPpxoyOSDa0yK9lEQ_deU9bA2bB2_maWWsNqK80/edit?usp=sharing) to get started.

 Send logs to [k7drq@psrg.org](mailto:k7drq@psrg.org) for scoring !
 After the contest, a leaderboard will be published.
 Logs must be returned to K7DRQ by August 3rd to qualify.

-## Prizes
+# Prizes

 The top five stations will each receive a gift card, courtesy of the PSRG !
 Keep an eye on this website for a leaderboard.